Eat Some Cha Cha Cha Chia Seeds!

 The leading nutritional benefit of chia is the high fibre content!
 The type of fibre is mainly soluble fibre, which helps lower cholesterol, keeps you feeling full for longer (satiated) and helps to control blood sugars.
 In a 3 tablespoon serving of chia seeds there are a whopping 11.7g of fibre!

 Chia seeds are one of the richest plant-based sources of fatty acids with the seeds being composed of 60% omega-3s which can reduce inflammation, reduce high cholesterol and boost brain functioning.
-Chia seeds contain 4g of protein per serving and is considered a complete protein since it contains all 9 essential amino acids.
-Chia seeds are also a good source of key minerals such as calcium, potassium, iron, phosphorus, and magnesium.
+They contain 4g of protein per serving and is considered a complete protein since it contains all 9 essential amino acids.
+They are also a good source of key minerals such as calcium, potassium, iron, phosphorus, and magnesium.
 In fact, two tablespoons of chia seeds provide twice the iron and magnesium of a cup of spinach.